|Long-term test: Range Rover Evoque SD4 HSE Dynamic

 ||9 March 2018

-We're spending time in the Evoque to see how the new Ingenium diesel performs in 240hp EU 6.2 form
+We've spent six months in the Evoque to see how the new Ingenium diesel performed in 240hp EU 6.2 form.
+Great performance, okay refinement, but it likes a drink…

 |1.
 Welcome||2.
 As a family hack||3.
 Evoque vs winter|